Estimote/Android-Proximity-SDK/README.md

 ## Your feedback and questions
 At Estimote we're massive believers in feedback!
 Here are some common ways to share your thoughts with us:
-  - Posting issue/question/enhancement on our [issues page](https://github.com/Estimote/Android-SDK/issues).
+  - Posting issue/question/enhancement on our [issues page](https://github.com/Estimote/Android-Proximity-SDK/issues).
   - Asking our community managers on our [Estimote SDK for Android forum](https://forums.estimote.com/c/android-sdk).
+  - Keep up with the development progress reports [in this thread on our forums](https://forums.estimote.com/t/changes-to-android-sdk-current-progress/7450).

 ## Changelog
 To see what has changed in recent versions of our SDK, see the [CHANGELOG](CHANGELOG.md).